 ULI invites teams from accredited educational institutions worldwide to participate in the 2024 competition.
 However, while the competition is open to teams around the world, ULI does have limited funds for student travel in the finalist phase.
-Students in Europe also can compete in the ULI Hines Competition - Europe.
-As of 2024, students in Asia Pacific can also compete in the ULI Hines Competition - Asia.
+Students in Europe have the opportunity to compete in the ULI Hines Competition - Europe, and students in Asia Pacific can also compete in the ULI Hines Competition - Asia.
 For details about team composition requirements, visit the How to Apply section on this page.